Skip to Content

 Vision Plan

-• Employees have a partially reimbursable vision care plan where such services as an eye exam, lenses, and frames are available once a year.
-Vision care benefits are included through the medical plans only.
+• Employees have a partial reimbursable vision care plan where such services as an eye exam, lenses, and frames are available once a year.
+Vision care benefits are included through the medical plans only

 METLIFE Term Life Insurance